F4CIO/AiChatBot/README.md

 # AiChatBot
 Chatbot example using Claude managed agents, sessions, environment and memory stores written in React and .Net

+See it live here: https://www.booksynth.com/CvRobot This live example answers question about my CV that I fed into Claude agent earlier.

 ![](/F4CIO.ChatBot.png)

 A minimal, single-screen chatbot.
 A **React 19** front end talks to a **.NET 10** REST API, which